Mahwelereng: Background

-The township grew rapidly as a result of urbanisation, as it afforded job opportunities in an area largely surrounded by rural settlements.
+The township grew rapidly as a result of urbanization, as it afforded job opportunities in an area largely surrounded by rural settlements.
 The lack of affordable housing stock has also led to an increase in informal housing.
 The name Mahwelereng (meaning place of Mohwelere trees) is derived from the name of a tree referred to in the Northern Sotho language as "Mohwelere".

 It was a well-planned township with a sound infrastructure.
-The water drainage system was comparable to that of most towns, and there are lights on every street.
+The water drainage system was comparable to that of most towns, and there were lights on every street.
 However, the township lacks tarred roads and a reliable electricity supply.
 Roads are maintained with gravel mined locally next to the current Mahwelereng Stadium, known as "Lekgethe".

 The original housing units comprised two-, four- and five-room houses and a few seven-room houses.
-These sections gave rise to the names for these particular areas.
+These sections gave rise to the names of these particular areas.
 The "Di-Five" area has larger houses reserved for high-ranking government employees.
 Most of these five-room houses had 2 bedrooms, a lounge/dining room, a kitchen, and a toilet.
 Over time, however, some of the original houses were demolished by the owners to make room for larger homes; this was most often done by government employees who received housing subsidies.
 The "Di-Four" area has predominantly four-room houses, which included two bedrooms, a lounge/dining room, a kitchen and a toilet on the outside; some were flush toilets and some were not.
 The "Di-Two" area has a mix of four-room houses and two-room houses.
 The two-room houses had one bedroom and one kitchen-cum-lounge-cum-bedroom, with a non-flush toilet on the outside.
 Di-Two had a notorious section called Phadima Section.